Luxury phone maker Vertu changes hands yet again

 What makes the acquisition compelling — beyond the simple question of why anyone would want to become the latest in a long line of owners — is the Uzans’ embattled relationship with former Vertu owner, Nokia.
 The family has been hit by lawsuits from the one-time smartphone giant, after it took out loans to launch Turkish carrier, Telsim.

 Nokia and Motorola accused the family of fraud and ultimately scored billions over unpaid loans.
-It was all part of a large downward spiral for the family that also, naturally, involved a dust up with Donald Trump over apartments in Trump Tower.
-Which likely means that the President won’t be upgrading his beloved Android handset to a Vertu any time soon.
+It was all part of a large downward spiral for the family that also, naturally, involved a dust-up with Donald Trump over apartments in Trump Tower.
+Which likely means that the president won’t be upgrading his beloved Android handset to a Vertu any time soon.

 0